theta360developers/plugin-guide/docs/use.md

 ![](img/vysor/filename.png)

 There's your filename, the newest image.
 In this case, it's R0010047.JPG

-Next, make sure you are in adb

-    $ adb shell

 Then use adb pull to download the picture to your local machine